-At the July 2018 Council meeting, it was recommended that a commemorative VC Paving Stone be installed in recognition of Charles McCorrie VC, whose details were circulated, following a similar approval in relation to Major Hugh Colvin.
+At the July 2018 Council meeting, it was recommended that a commemorative VC Paving Stone be installed in recognition of Charles McCurrie VC (details enclosed), following a similar approval in relation to Major Hugh Colvin.

 Born in Killead, County Antrim in 1830, Charles McCorrie enlisted in the British Army in c.1850 with the 57th Regiment of Foot (later Middlesex Regiment, Duke of Cambridge's Own).
 This Regiment was posted to the Crimea on the outbreak of war in 1854.
 The date of the heroic event that led to the VC award, was 23 June 1853.